nuthanc/django_my_blog/README.md

     * Add model and success_url
     * Need to use reverse_lazy so that it will get redirected when it is actually deleted
     * Update urls.py of blog_app
+* Next view is DraftListView
+    * get_queryset's filter published_date is null meaning it doesn't have publication date
+    * Add this to urls.py of blog_app